TREASURIES-US yields slightly lower as investors await key jobs data

 "Treasuries appear to be opening the week relatively stable, digesting the relatively big move in yields from last week," said Matthew Miskin, Co-Chief Investment Strategist at John Hancock Investment Management.

-U.S. benchmark 10-year yields US10YT=RR stood at 3.954%, about one basis point lower than Friday, while two-year yields US2YT=RR, which more closely reflect monetary policy expectations, were at 4.885%, only slightly below their Friday levels.
+U.S. benchmark 10-year yields US10YT=RR declined by one basis point to 3.959%, while two-year yields US2YT=RR, which more closely reflect monetary policy expectations, shed about two basis points to 4.877%.
+Yields slipped in morning trade after the Chicago Purchasing Managers' Index (PMI) came in at 42.8, below expectations.

 Chicago Federal Reserve Bank President Austan Goolsbee on Monday said that all options were on the table for the Fed's next rate-setting meeting in September, with economic data until then providing guidance on whether additional Fed tightening was needed to bring down inflation.